jordancrubin/Commodore-817/README.md

 as such, only commodore-817.prg will be readable on a disk directory with load"$",8

+The code also assumes that the serial interface is set at address DE00, with the radio set for CATBAUD at 9600

 Note that this CAT protocol will work with the FT817 and FT817NR style CAT and not FT450 or 950 models.